cisagov/prescup-challenges/pc4/individual-a/round1-the-threat-is-coming-from-inside-the-ship/solution/README.md

 ![](img/image6.png)

-To validate whether the home directory contents have been XOR encrypted, simply view the directory and its contents.
+To validate whether the home directory contents have been XOR encrypted, view the directory and its contents.

 ![A picture containing diagram Description automatically generated](img/image7.png)